 3. Invite less than 20 people

-Think of a dinner party you went to in the past year that was stuffed to the gills.
+Think of a dinner party you went to that was stuffed to the gills.
 Were you able to connect with everyone?
 No!

-When events get crowded, it is hard to connect.
-This phenomenon compounds when the event is virtual.
+When a party get crowded, it is hard to connect.
+This phenomenon compounds when you’re celebrating online.

-How do you gab and chinwag to tiny 25 windows on your laptop screen?
-It is more than challenging.
+How do you talk, laugh and enjoy while staring at teeny- tiny windows on your laptop screen?
 It is near impossible.

-That’s why keep the guest list of your Zoom Diwali less than 20.
-Don’t invite every random person.
-Keep it intimate, and you’ll enjoy it more!
+So, the best idea for a virtual Diwali party is to keep the guest list less than 20.
+Don’t invite every cousin, 2nd cousin and 3rd cousin.
+Keep it intimate, and you’ll enjoy more!

 4. Decorate and dress up

-Just because you’re meeting people virtually for Diwali doesn’t mean you can do it in pyjamas.
+Just because it is a Diwali celebration online doesn’t mean you can do it in pyjamas.
 The anticipation of dressing up is as enjoyable as the party itself.

 5. Send a reminder before the party